If you’ve noticed that Word seems to react more slowly when working with Citavi’s Word Add-In, it could be due to one of the following reasons:

 - Temporarily disabling automatic citation style formatting (screenshot).

 - Temporarily disabling the bibliography (screenshot).

-- Temporarily switching to a different footnote style (for example, British Journal of Public Science), and then reverting back to the original style upon completion of the work.
+- Temporarily switching to a different footnote style (for example, British Journal of Public Science), and then reverting back to the original style once your writing is close to being finished.